-2. Prevention of Changes to Critical files
+2. Prevent Changes to Critical files

-Your organization will rely on this system to guard servers, workstations, network devices, databases, and make sure policies are aligned both internally and externally.
+Your organization will rely on this system to guard servers, workstations, network devices, and databases, and make sure policies are aligned both internally and externally.
 For optimal security, your FIM software needs to track and document all changes made to servers, devices, routers, or in other words—complete infrastructure and change monitoring.